What does the partnership between Springer Nature and ResearchGate involve?

 Users already have full access to all Springer Nature open access content, including Nature Research open access journal (Nature Communications, Communications Biology, Communications Physics, Communications Chemistry, Scientific Reports and the Nature Partner Journals).

-How long will the pilot last?
+How long will the partnership last?

 Together, Springer Nature and ResearchGate are piloting innovative and seamless access models for all researchers.
-Our shared goal is to develop a model that will expand access to scientific content for authors, subscribers, and non-subscribers beyond the term of this pilot.
-Should the companies decide not to continue with the access models implemented in the pilot program, we have agreed on a solution that will not disrupt authors’ user experiences.
+Our shared goal is to develop a model that will expand access to scientific content for authors, subscribers, and non-subscribers beyond the term of this partnership program.
+Should the companies decide not to continue with the access models implemented in the program, we have agreed on a solution that will not disrupt authors’ user experiences.

 How does the partnership affect authors?